 - Cover Version: A couple of old blues songs, Slim Harpo's "Shake Your Hips" and Robert Johnson's "Stop Breaking Down".

 - Dancing Is Serious Business: "Shake Your Hips", which ought to be taken seriously as it makes girls think the protagonist is blues singer Slim Harpo.

 - Epic Rocking: "Let It Loose" is just over five minutes.

 - Fake Shemp: An essay in the book Kill Your Idols points out that most of the band-members were trotting in and out of rehab during the recording, and that very few of the parts were played by actual Rolling Stones.

-- Intentionally Awkward Title: "Turd on the Run", which is basically a "The Reason You Suck" Speech about a former lover.
+- Intentionally Awkward Title: "Turd on the Run".
+Fitting, since it's basically a "The Reason You Suck" Speech about a former lover.

 - Intercourse with You: "Rocks Off", "Happy", "Loving Cup", and "All Down the Line" all allude to it.

 - Nocturnal Emission: Alluded to in "Rocks Off", whose narrator can "Only get his rocks off when he's dreaming."